 Cults tend to worship their leaders as much as whatever power their leaders claim to serve.
 The ultimate goal of any Cult Priest is to reach a point where they become the personification of that power and gain the devotion of a multitude of followers.
 Some even go so far as to claim they are power incarnate, god in flesh.
 With personal power at its core, many Cults will be involved in Psionic Faiths due to its emphasis on self.
 However the path to personal power can also be easily forged by an individual willing to offer their soul to demonic forces.
 Cults are extremely dangerous, and if growing large enough can topple governments and destroy empires.
 Thankfully most cults operate in secret or on the fringes of society.

-The Cult based title ups for Priests are as follows:
+The titles awarded by a Cult are as follows:

 |Title||Level||Qualifications||Rewards & Consequences|